hyperstack-org/hyperstack/authorization-policies.md

 # MyChannel gets nothing
 ```

-Keep in mind that the broadcast policies are sent a copy of the policy object so you have define helper methods in your policies.
+Keep in mind that the broadcast policies are sent a copy of the policy object so you can use helper methods in your policies.
 Also you can add policy specific methods to your models using
 `class_eval` thus keeping policy logic out of your models.

 So we could for example we can rewrite the above MessagePolicy like this: